CCDirectLink/CrossedEyes/TUTORIAL.md

 [Sound: hint is focused](https://github.com/krypciak/test/raw/main/assets/media/sound/crossedeyes/hint.ogg)

 To access the hints, you need to open the quick menu with L2.
-To open the analysis menu from there you go right with left stick and press A.
+To open the analysis menu from there you go right with the left stick and press A.
-Navigate through and focus the hints from closest to furthest with L1 and R2.
+Navigate through and focus the hints from closest to furthest with L1 and R1.
 When a hint is focused, you can press L3 to read the hint description.
 When a hint is focused, you can select it with X.
 Selecting a hint makes the focus persist even outside of the analysis menu.